drseg/swift-fsm/README.md

 }
 ```

-Our context blocks can be divided into two groups - those that can be logically chained (or AND-ed) together, and those that cannot.
+Our context blocks divide into two groups - those that can be logically chained (or AND-ed) together, and those that cannot.

 #### Discrete Blocks - `when` and `then`